Therapy for Anxiety

 For: Chronic worry or tension, panic attacks, racing thoughts, irritability, social anxiety.

 Anxiety can be suffocating.
-Racing thoughts, questioning yourself, tension, worry and irritability, people pleasing, insomnia – all of these (and more) can be part of the struggle.
-As if all that discomfort isn’t enough, these challenges can affect the relationships that matter most to you – your spouse or significant other, your children, your relationships at work, and even your friendships.
-Anxiety can make you feel like something is wrong with you, can cause you to cancel plans or avoid things you may have enjoyed or needed to do, or can create situations where you react to things in ways you aren’t happy with.
+There can be racing thoughts, questioning of yourself, ongoing tension, worry and irritability, people pleasing, insomnia – all of these (and more) can be part of the struggle.
+As if all that discomfort isn’t enough, these challenges can affect the things that matter most to you.
+Your relationships can be impacted (with your spouse or significant other, your children, your coworkers, and maybe even your friendships and other family relationships).
+Your focus and concentration at work or in school may suffer.
+You may struggle to just enjoy your life in the ways that you want.
+Anxiety can make you feel like something is wrong, can cause you to cancel plans or avoid things you may have enjoyed or needed to do, and can create situations where you may navigate things in life in ways you aren’t happy with.

 I provide therapy for anxiety in St. Louis for adults, with a focus on Cognitive-Behavioral Therapy and similar methods, with integrated mindfulness skills.
-Cognitive-Behavioral Therapy is incredibly effective at addressing problems with anxiety.
+Cognitive-Behavioral Therapy can be incredibly effective at addressing problems with anxiety.
 You can read more here: https://www.apa.org/topics/anxiety/disorders

 Change the text and add your own content, including any information that is relevant to share.